dquintani/GreenhouseData/pages/about.md

 This project was inspired by my masters thesis written at ETH Zurich titled "A comparative analysis of various greenhouse gas emission inventories, & exploring the public's perception on the relationship between plastics and climate change" (supervised by my awesome mentors Sonia Seneviratne, Jonas Schwabb and Anthony Patt).
 I couldn't stand the thought of my masters thesis being burried deep within the Realms of The Forgotten Theses.
 So I made this.
 <br>
 <br>
 Contact me at dquintani at student.ethz.ch, or feel free to clone the project & create pull requests.
-If you manage to understand the [messy] project code, then you too cAN easily & rapidly create and add a GHG emission figure for all countries of the world using either "Graphs" .ipynb notebook in the scripts folder.
+If you manage to understand the [messy] project code, then you too can easily create a standardized figure for all countries of the world.
+(If interested, check out either "Graphs_.." .ipynb notebooks located in the scripts folder.)
 <br>
 <br>